maar-ten/energy-logger/README.md

 The default user and password is 'admin'

 The url of the data source should be `http://influxdb:8086`.
-For more information see [InfluxDB docs](https://docs.influxdata.com/influxdb/v1.8/tools/grafana/)
+For more information about configuring the data source see [InfluxDB docs](https://docs.influxdata.com/influxdb/v1.8/tools/grafana/)

 # Start collecting data
 Start collecting data with a background process